Wardormeur/disclosure-policy/responsible_disclosure_policy.md

 If you follow these guidelines when reporting an issue to us, we commit to:
 * Not pursue or support any legal action related to your research;
-* Work with you to understand and resolve the issue quickly (including an initial confirmation of your report within 72 hours of submission);
+* Work with you to understand and resolve the issue quickly (including an initial confirmation of your report within 3 working days);
 * Recognize your contribution on our Security Researcher Hall of Fame, if you are the first to report the issue and we make a code or configuration change based on the issue.